-Two out of three of the following courses: Chemistry, Algebra, and Biology in high school or college level with a 2.0 (C) average.
+Must have two out of three of the following courses: Chemistry, Algebra, and Biology at the high school or college level with a 2.0 (C) average.

-An overall high school or college GPA of 2.0 (C)
+Have maintained an overall high school or college GPA of 2.0 (C).

-Satisfactory score on the CGP exam.
+Attain a satisfactory score on the CGP exam.